swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 3. For a dual setup, rearrange any cable flow between the 5 1/4" drive bays and the motherboard to open up space.
 For example, push unused drive and CD-ROM power cables into the drive bays.
-Essential, create a hole in the area that fits the secondard fan.
+Essential, create a hole in the area that fits the secondary fan.

     <p align="center"><img src="../media/media/clean-out.jpg" alt="Create a Hole" height="200px" /></p>